England expects that every man will do his duty

-"England expects that every man will do his duty" was a signal sent by Vice-Admiral of the Royal Navy Horatio Nelson, 1st Viscount Nelson, from his flagship as the Battle of Trafalgar was about to commence on 21 October 1805.
+"England expects that every man will do his duty" was a signal sent by Vice-Admiral of the White Horatio Nelson, 1st Viscount Nelson, from his flagship as the Battle of Trafalgar was about to commence on 21 October 1805.

 During the battle, as Nelson's fleet closed in on the allied fleet, he ordered Lieutenant John Pasco to signal the British fleet as soon as possible.
 After Pasco suggested some changes, and Nelson agreeing to them, the signal was sent at around 11:45 a.m. on 21 October 1805 and relayed using a numeric flag code known as the Telegraphic signals; or Marine vocabulary.

 Although there was much confusion surrounding the precise wording of the signal in the aftermath of the battle, the significance of the victory and Nelson's death during the battle led to the phrase becoming a standard representation of a militant English spirit of courage and virtue in the face of conflict.
 It has been regularly quoted, paraphrased and referenced up to the modern day.

 Background

-During the Napoleonic Wars, Napoleon planned to invade Britain.
+During the Napoleonic Wars, Napoleon planned to invade Great Britain.
 To do so, he ordered both the French and Spanish navies to take control of the English Channel to ensure a safe passage for the Grande Armée.
 Commanded by Admiral Pierre-Charles Villeneuve, the allied navy went down to Cape Trafalgar, where they encountered a British Fleet commanded by Horatio Nelson.

 On 21 October 1805, the Battle of Trafalgar began, with Nelson's fleet of 27 ships pitted against the combined Spanish and French fleet of 33.
 To secure victory, Nelson sailed his fleet toward the flank of the Allied fleet to break it into pieces.
 The naval battle resulted in 18 Allied ships being lost, while the British lost none.
 The French lost 14,000 troops, with at least 7,000 prisoners of war, including French Admiral Pierre-Charles Villeneuve.
-1,500 British died, including Admiral Horatio Nelson.
+There were 1,500 British casualties, including Admiral Horatio Nelson, who was killed.
 As a result, the British were victorious, ensuring their control of the sea and ending the possibility of a French invasion of Britain.